MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/Aiming-Algorithm.md

 This algorithm can aim at a moving target.
 Note that it can be directly used in Minecraft.

 ## Objective
-Hit a taret currently at position P and is moving with constant velocity V
+Hit a target currently at position P and is moving with constant velocity V.

 ## Known Knowledge
 We know how to aim at a stationary target, and how much time does an arrow need to hit such target.

 ## Framework
-If there exist a position P^ where the arrow and the target spend the same time T^ to get there, the arrow should aim at this position.
+If there exist a position P^ where the arrow and the target spend the same time T^ to get there, we should aim at this position.

 ## Question
 How to find T^ and P^?